The Spiritual Battle: the World the Flesh and the Devil

 Now these things happened as examples for us, so that we would not crave evil things as they also craved.
 Do not be idolaters, as some of them were; as it is written, “the people sat down to eat and drink, and stood up to play.”
 Nor let us act immorally, as some of them did, and twenty-three thousand fell in one day.
 Nor let us try the Lord, as some of them did, and were destroyed by the serpents.
 Nor grumble, as some of them did, and were destroyed by the destroyer.
 Now these things happened to them as an example, and they were written for our instruction, upon whom the ends of the ages have come.
 Therefore let him who thinks he stands take heed that he does not fall (1 Corinthians 10:6-12).

-We should note also that Israel did not take possession of the Promised Land without having to conquer seven enemies, residents in the land.
-This serves as an example of the spiritual battle we face before we inherit God’s kingdom.
-Therefore, though we have believed and become God’s people we cannot be complacent.
+Israel did not take possession of the Promised Land without having to conquer seven enemies, residents in the land.
+This serves also as an example of the spiritual battle we face before we inherit God’s kingdom.
+So we cannot be complacent even though we have believed and become God’s people.

 Jude reminds us also with the example of Israel: